Skip to the main content

 • Taking a methodical approach to compiling information and administering treatments

-• Working with and consulting with people
+• Working and consulting with people

 • Directing the work of others